PatMiekina/cypress-tutorial/README.md

 ```

 ***Important***
-You need to run your server to be able to run E2E tests with cypress!
+<span style="color:red">You need to run your server to be able to run E2E tests with cypress!</span>

 ## Useful syntax